 }

 Requests wireless packet transmission to the parent device with ID=0x00.
-The stored data includes the 4-character identifier (FOURCC
+The stored data includes the 4-character identifier (FOURCC) commonly used in Act samples, the system time [ms], and the dummy sensor value (sensor.dummy_work_ct_now).

 First, obtains an object to store the transmission packet.
 Operates this object to set transmission data and conditions.